Things to know and what to pack when camping with babies

 Along with the necessary bottles and other baby camping gear, you’re likely going to want a travel bottle warmer.
 This will obviously need to be on the low-tech side unless you’re staying in a cabin with electricity.

 Considering these factors, sometimes the simplest option is the best one.
 That’s why we love the Tommee Tippee Closer to Nature Bottle Warmer.
 You can warm water over the campfire and store it in the bottle warmer’s compact container.
-It stays heated throughout the day and is conveniently there when you need it.
+It stays heated throughout the day and is conveniently available when needed.

 Tip: As with any bottle warmer, double-check to make sure that your baby’s bottles will fit inside the warmer before taking off to the campsite.
 Most warmers will accommodate standard-sized bottles, but it’s always best to err on the side of caution.